pivotal/docs-tap/api-auto-registration/api-curation.hbs.md

 ### <a id='setup-scg'></a>Setup Spring Cloud Gateway integration

-SCG integration as route provider is optional.
+Using Spring Cloud Gateway for Kubernetes (SCG) integration as a route provider is optional.
-To install Spring Cloud Gateway for Kubernetes (SCG), see [Install Spring Cloud Gateway for Kubernetes](../spring-cloud-gateway/install-spring-cloud-gateway.hbs.md).
+To install SCG, see [Install Spring Cloud Gateway for Kubernetes](../spring-cloud-gateway/install-spring-cloud-gateway.hbs.md).

 For SCG v2.1.0 and later, if you enabled TLS on SCG, or installed it in a custom namespace, you must overwrite `route_provider.spring_cloud_gateway.scg_openapi_service_url` in your